PADAS/react-native-jsonforms-formatter/README.md

 npm install --save react-native-jsonforms-formatter
 ```

-## How to use it?
+## Usage

 ```javascript
 import { validateJSONSchema, generateUISchema } 'react-native-jsonforms-formatter';
 ```

-First, your json schema needs to be validated and formatted in order to make it parsable and valid for JSON Forms library.
+Your json schema needs to be validated and formatted in order to make it parsable and valid for JSON Forms library.
 The library will generate a valid UI schema for input into JSON Forms to be used in a `JsonForms` component.

 ```javascript
 const jsonSchema = validateJSONSchema(stringSchema);